G-Shashwatha/clubManagemnet/README.md

 # CLUB-Connect
-Maintaining data of club events,Activity points of user
+Maintaining and managing data of club events,Activity points of user, automatic report generation Benificial for all (counsellors,dean,Club head and students)